 How to Adjust a Honda CBR600 Clutch Cable

 The clutch cable on a Honda CBR 600 might be made of steel, but it still stretches over time.
-That stretching impacts your ability to engage the clutch.
-Here's how to adjust the clutch cable on a Honda CBR motorcycle.
+That stretching impacts your ability to engage the clutch on your Honda motorcycle.

 - 14mm wrench

-Behind the clutch lever on the left side of the handlebar, there's a fine adjustment.
+NOTE: There's a fine adjustment behind the clutch lever on the left side of the handlebar.
 But that's only one side.
 When you've turned the fine adjustment all the way out, you can use the coarse adjustment to give you even more room to restore responsiveness to your clutch.

 Step 1.
 Rotate the fine clutch adjustment wheel so that it's all the way in behind the clutch lever.
 To do this, turn the lock so that it screws up toward the adjustment wheel, which will create room to adjust the wheel down.

-Step 4.
-With a pair of pliers, pull the cable to the right until you feel the cable bottom out at the top.
+Step 3.
+Use a pair of pliers to pull the cable to the right until you feel the cable bottom out at the top.
 You'll know you've found it when it feels like the cable won't travel any further to the left.

-Step 5.
-Next, tighten the 14mm nut on the right so that it moves back to the receiver.
+Step 4.
+Tighten the 14mm nut on the right so that it moves back to the receiver.
 Do the same with the nut on the left so that both nuts are flush on either side of the receiver.

-Step 6.
-Go back to the left side of the motorcycle and the clutch lever.
-Back in Step 1, we moved the fine adjustment all the way in.
-Now, simply adjust it out until you feel about half an inch of movement in the clutch lever between first engaging the clutch plates and a full clutch extension.
+Step 5.
+Go back to the left side of the motorcycle and the clutch lever, where the fine adjustment was moved all the way in.
+Adjust it out until you feel about half an inch of movement in the clutch lever between first engaging the clutch plates and a full clutch extension.

-Looking for a more difficult challenge?
-If you're having problems with your motorcycle's clutch (or adjusting the cable was just a little too easy a job for you), watch the video below to see how to rebuild a Honda CBR motorcycle's clutch.
+If you're having problems with your motorcycle's clutch, watch the video below to see how to rebuild the clutch on a Honda CBR600 motorcycle.